Carrots Are Orange

 Hyposensitive

-For my middle son, he has sensory overload.
+My middle son has sensory overload.
 As a result, he needs calming tools.
-For example, being next to a window for more natural sunlight, listening to music with headphones, and a fidget like model magic to help with his anxiety (too much stimulus).
+For example, being next to a window for more natural sunlight, listening to music with headphones, and fidget-like model magic to help with his anxiety (too much stimulus).
 At home, we have a weighted blanket and pillows around his body when he sleeps.

 There are a variety of ways to create a sensory diet that works for you and your family.
 I highly recommend working with an occupational therapist to devise a plan.